srophe/syriac-corpus-app/srophe-app/README.md

-syriaca
+Syriaca.org
 =======

-Miscellaneous public respository for Syriaca.org: The Syriac Reference Portal
+Application data for Syriaca.org: The Syriac Reference Portal

-2/10/2014: This repository is deprecated.
-Documentation for Syriaca.org has been moved to srophe-eXist-app/srophe-app/documentation.
+Data must be downloaded/added from the srophe/srophe-app-data repository.